ArrowrIcon Home icon

 Donald Adams

-How POWs were kept occupied
+How POWs were occupied in useful work

 My aunt who lived at a place called Barling near Southend had a pair of sandals made from an old tyre which came from the POW camp at Gt Wakering, and I had various things made by POWs at the camp in Rawreth Lane, Rayleigh.
 These included a small brown wooden money box and a miniature chest-of-drawers.
 The site of that camp is now an industrial site.